irrwahn/jiten-pai/README.md

   always report matches for both syllabaries.
 This is intentional.

-* The word search supports Python regular expression syntax to allow for less strict queries.
+* The word search supports Python regular expression syntax to allow for more flexible queries.
 Consequently, backslash-escaping is required when, for whatever reason, searching verbatim for regex special characters like '.', '(', ')', etc.  Using the '^' and '$' regex anchors is strongly discouraged.
 Equivalent functionality is already provided by